 Unfortunately, parallel cables, crocodile clips and other electronical components can form a capacitor as well.
 This happens at high frequency and leads to stray capacitance.
 The PalmSens4 negates the impact of capacitors that form between the cables in the cell cable and the shield of the cell cable by using an active shield.
 Still it is advisable to have no cables parallel in short distances to each other.

-Both of these elements can by combined in different ways with rather different effects.
+A Capacitor and Resistor can be combined in different ways with rather different effects.
 If the connection is serial, which resembles a perfect coating as will be discussed later, the impedance Z can’t be smaller than R. The capacitors impact decreases with increasing frequency.
 The resulting Nyquist and Bode plots can be seen Figure 6.5.

 A more interesting effect is observed, when the resistor and the capacitor are in parallel.
 The current chooses the path of the lowest impedance, no matter if it is AC or DC.
 The impedance of the capacitor is frequency dependent, as discussed, which means the path the current choose will change.